USS Carbonero: 1945–1962

 Fitted with the Fleet Snorkel modification package in 1951, Carbonero operated off Southern California, and occasionally in the Hawaiian Islands.
 In 1953 Carbonero was fitted with control equipment which enabled her to guide a missile once it passed beyond the range of the firing ship.
 She performed in various phases of this program including the launching of Loon missiles and the evaluation of Regulus missile guidance equipment.

 On 13 May 1957, her home port shifted to Pearl Harbor.
 In July 1959, Carbonero became the flagship of Submarine Division 12.
 From that time forward Carbonero took part in local operations in Hawaiian waters plus deployments to the Western Pacific, trips to the South Pacific and mainland United States.
 She made an Arctic familiarization cruise in 1957, and in 1958 and 1959–1960, cruised to the Far East.
-She has assisted in the training of forces of the Republic of Korea and of Japan, and called at ports of Japan and the Philippines during these deployments.
+She assisted in the training of forces of the Republic of Korea and of Japan, and called at ports of Japan and the Philippines during these deployments.

 Early in 1962 the Regulus missile guidance equipment was removed.
-Carbonero returned to the standard "Fleet Snorkel" configuration, and was redesignated an Attack Submarine (SS-337).
+Carbonero returned to the standard "Fleet Snorkel" configuration, and was re-designated an attack submarine (SS-337).